 The two quotes are self-composed and have been with me since years.
 The first is posted in the "about" section on accounts and profiles on diverse websites that I manage or am involved in.
-The second is posted on all office doors – those I have occupied, and those I occupy at present – in several countries on all continents.
+The second is posted on all office doors – those I have occupied, and those I occupy at the present time – in several countries around the world.
 Taken together they speak to my view of my own self, and how it has evolved over my professional life.
 The quotes are a reflection of who I was at the time they were composed.
 There may be a sense in which I today sub-consciously try to live up to whatever truths or insights they hold.
 This inverse logic aside, I have tried to hold on to certain basic values throughout my work and travels in multiple countries and cultures.

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!

 Lars T. Soeftestad (Søftestad)